 ICC Holdings, Inc. is a Pennsylvania corporation that was organized in 2016.
 As used in these financial statements, references to the "Company," "we," "us," and "our" refer to the consolidated group.
 In March 2017, the Company's stock began trading on the NASDAQ Capital Market under the ticker symbol "ICCH".
 On a stand-alone basis ICC Holdings, Inc. is referred to as the "Parent Company."
-The consolidated group consists of the holding company, ICC Holdings, Inc.; ICC Realty, LLC, a real estate services and holding company; Beverage Insurance Agency, Inc., a non-insurance subsidiary; Estrella Innovative Solutions, Inc., an outsourcing company; Southern Hospitality Education, LLC, dba Katkin, a full-service food safety and education company; and Illinois Casualty Company (ICC), an operating insurance company.
+The consolidated group consists of the holding company, ICC Holdings, Inc.; ICC Realty, LLC, a real estate services and holding company; Beverage Insurance Agency, Inc., a non-insurance subsidiary; Estrella Innovative Solutions, Inc., an outsourcing company; and Illinois Casualty Company (ICC), an operating insurance company.
 ICC is an Illinois domiciled company.

 We are a specialty insurance carrier primarily underwriting commercial multi-peril, liquor liability, workers' compensation, and umbrella liability coverages for the food and beverage industry through our subsidiary insurance company, ICC.
 ICC writes business in Arizona, Colorado, Illinois, Indiana, Iowa, Kansas, Michigan, Minnesota, Missouri, Ohio, Pennsylvania, and Wisconsin and markets through independent agents.
-Approximately 24.0% and 25.0% of the premium was written in Illinois for the years ended December 31, 2021 and December 31, 2020, respectively.
+Approximately 25.1% and 26.1% of the premium was written in Illinois for the years ended December 31, 2020 and December 31, 2019, respectively.
 The Company operates as a single segment.